Privacy Policy

 We may share personal data with:

-Service providers and vendors that perform services on our behalf, such as cloud hosting providers (including Microsoft Azure), analytics providers, customer support tools, and other suppliers who process personal data for us in order to provide services.
+• Service providers, contractors, and vendors that perform services on our behalf, such as cloud hosting providers (including Microsoft Azure), analytics providers, customer support tools, customer relationship management providers, and other suppliers who process personal data for us in order to provide services.
 These providers are contractually required to safeguard personal data and may only use it as instructed by us.

 Todata is based in the United States and may process personal data in the United States and other countries that may have different data protection laws than your country of residence.